-EI - Base Category EI - Regional Pilot Within last 10 years: Within last 5 years: Experience At least either 3+ years of experience as a business owner-manager, OR, 4+ years of experience as a senior manager, OR, a combination of 1+ year of experience as a business owner-manager and 2+ years of experience as a senior manager.
-Net worth At least \$600,000 At least \$300,000 Education Obtained a post-secondary credential, OR, experience as an active business owner-manager for at least 36 of the last 60 months with 100% ownership in the business.
+EI - Base Category EI - Regional Pilot Within last 10 years: Within last 5 years: Experience 3+ years of experience as a business owner-manager, OR, 4+ years of experience as a senior manager, OR, a combination of 1+ year of experience as a business owner-manager and 2+ years of experience as a senior manager.
+Net worth At least \$600,000 At least \$300,000 Education Obtained a post-secondary credential, OR, experience as an active business owner-manager for at least 3 of the last 5 years with 100% ownership in the business.
 Business proposal You must submit a business proposal to establish a new business or purchase of an existing business in B.C.
-You must submit a business proposal to establish a new business in B.C. and be referred by an enrolled community.
-Ownership percentage At least one-third (33.33%) At least 51% Investment Minimum \$200,000 Minimum \$100,000 Job creation Must create at least one full-time equivalent job for a Canadian citizen or permanent resident of Canada Location Anywhere in British Columbia Participating communities Exploratory visit required?
-No, but strongly recommended Yes.
+You must submit a business proposal to establish a new business in B.C. and be referred by an enrolled community Ownership percentage At least one-third (33.33%) At least 51% Investment Minimum \$200,000 Minimum \$100,000 Job creation Must create at least one full-time equivalent job for a Canadian citizen or permanent resident of Canada Location Anywhere in British Columbia Participating communities Exploratory visit required?
+No Yes.
 You must engage and visit an enrolled community for support before registering.
 Language requirement?
-Minimum of CLB 4 equivalent in English or French.
-Must submit a copy of valid language proficiency test results at final report (if not previously submitted).
-Minimum of CLB 4 equivalent in English or French.
-Must submit copy of valid language proficiency test at registration.
-Partner with BC PNP co- registrant allowed?
-Yes No Partner with a local business/person allowed?
-Yes Registration scores Total 200 points (120 points for self-declared section; 80 points for business concept).
-Must score minimum of 40 points in business concept section.
-Total score must be at least 115 points to qualify.
+No, language test may be requested if official language skills claimed Minimum of CLB 4 equivalent in English or French.
+Must submit copy of language proficiency test at registration.
+Partner with co- registrant?
+Yes No Partner with a local business/person?
+Yes Include a key staff?
+Yes No Registration scores Total 200 points (120 points for self-declared section; 80 points for business concept).
+Must score minimum of 32 points in business concept section.
 Total 200 points (140 points for self-declared section; 60 points for business concept).
 No minimum business concept score.
-Total score must be at least 105 points to qualify.
-Registration timeframe Registrations are scored within 6 weeks Registrations are scored within 4 weeks Net worth verification Yes, you must obtain a net worth verification rep ort if you are invited to apply.
-Application timeframe Application decisions are typically made within 4 months.
-Interview required for approval?
-Yes Minimum amount of time to submit a final report 18 months after issuance of a work permit 12 months after issuance of a work permit Fees Registration: \$300 Application: \$3,500 Registration: \$300 Application: \$3,500
+Registration timeframe Registrations are scored within 6 weeks Registrations are scored within 4 weeks Net worth verification Yes, you must obtain a net worth verification report if you are invited to apply.
+Application timeframe Application decisions are typ sically made within 4 months Interview required for approval?
+Yes Minimum amount of time to submit a final report 18 months after issuance of a work permit 12 months after issuance of a work permit Fees Registration: \$300 Application: \$3,500 Key staff application: \$1,000 Registration: \$300 Application: \$3,500